Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 Deciding who gets screened

-The federal Department of Health and Human Services is buying at least 150 million antigen tests and recently detailed plans for how they plan to distribute them to states.
+The federal Department of Health and Human Services is buying at least 150 million antigen tests and recently detailed plans for how it plans to distribute them to states.
 At the same time, some states have started teaming up to buy large numbers on their own.

-The key, however, will be to deploy the tests strategically to ensure the people most at-risk get them, Jha and his colleagues say.
+The key, however, will be to deploy the tests strategically to ensure that the people most at risk get them, Jha and his colleagues say.
 This is how they become an effective tool for preventing widespread community outbreaks.

 "But what we're seeing, of course, is this is not necessarily how these tests are being used," Jha says, noting that professional athletes have been among the first to get access to the new antigen tests.

 "Now, I love football.
 I think it would be great to have Big Ten football playing," Jha says.
-"But I would prioritize nursing homes and school teachers over Big Ten football."
+"But I would prioritize nursing homes and schoolteachers over Big Ten football."

 This is why groups like Jha's have developed tools to help state or local leaders think through the tradeoffs involved in distributing tests.

-Brown University School of Public Health and the Harvard Global Health Institute released a calculator tool Thursday that allows leaders to assess what groups they want to prioritize — and see how many daily tests they'd need to screen those groups regularly.
-The tool offers five scenarios: the base and ideal options shown below, as well as three intermediate options, which focus on schools, health care or the economy.
+Brown University School of Public Health and the Harvard Global Health Institute released a calculator tool Thursday that allows leaders to assess which groups they want to prioritize — and see how many daily tests they'd need to screen those groups regularly.
+The tool offers five scenarios: the base and ideal options shown below, as well as three intermediate options that focus on schools, health care or the economy.

 Loading...